sachindevara/Movieflix-movierecommendation-system/README.md

 "# Movieflix-movierecommendation-system"
 "# Movieflix-movierecommendation-system"

-"Collect the dataset from the Kaggle website"
+"Collect the dataset from the Kaggle website named as tmdb5000 dataset"

 "And then run ipynb file and then app.py to generate output as website"

 "The output is visible as below"